Dr. Robert Malone Explains What’s Really Happening at the CDC

 Apparently, they're not worried about shooters.

-Uh, that they feared that the next thing that was going to happen was that the ACIP was going to recommend that the hepatitis B neonate vaccination policy would be changed.
+Why this person did this, I don't know, that they feared that the next thing that was going to happen was that the ACIP was going to recommend that the hepatitis B neonate vaccination policy would be changed.

-Uh, and what a tragedy this would be.
+And what a tragedy this would be.

-Uh but uh that created a whole new narrative that Ron Paul felt that he had to.
+But that created a whole new narrative that Ron Paul felt that he had to, Senator Cassidy endorsed that.

-And Ron Paul, then, who is actually a physician, but as is Senator Cassidy, contradicted Senator Cassidy and said, no, there isn't a good justification for hepatitis B vaccination of the newborn.
+And Ron Paul, then, who is actually a physician, as is Senator Cassidy, contradicted Senator Cassidy and said, no, there isn't a good justification for hepatitis B vaccination of the newborn.

 So the president then dropped this post that we've discussed, and that set off another whole round of social media turmoil.

-Oh, at least for about three weeks since I was appointed to the ACIP.
+I haven't encountered that level of hate directed at me, oh, at least for about three weeks since I was appointed to the ACIP.

 And there was a whole round of media posts about me.

-So clearly a concerted effort to attack the secretary, uh, delegitimize him, accuse him of interfering in uh the public policy positions of the CDC,
+So Clearly, a concerted effort to attack the secretary, delegitimize him, accuse him of interfering in the public policy positions of the CDC, which to my eyes has no merit.

-which to my eyes has no merit, but this this then is reaches uh this point where we're at today, where uh you know this morning I had uh conference calls with the other members of the ACIP COVID uh working group,
+But this then reaches this point where we're at today, where this morning I had conference calls with the other members of the ACIP COVID working group,

-So everything is compressed, like you know, usual.
+So everything is compressed like usual.

 It all got delayed because of the slow walking.

-Now it all has to be done in a very short time frame, and we're not going to be able to do a very comprehensive job on that.
+And we're not going to be able to do a very comprehensive job on that.

-undefined by the FDA what that meant, uh, which is uh part of the remit now that's been tossed into the lap of the ACIP because we're obligated by statute to advise the secretary at the meeting following any FDA determination about a vaccine.
+which is part of the remit now that's been tossed into the lap of the ACIP, because we're obligated by statute to advise the secretary at the meeting following any FDA determination about a vaccine.

-Robert, from what Dr. Levy, what Retzef said, uh it seems like they wanted to keep the any discussion of COVID vaccine injury out of the scope of the work that the subcommittee was going to do.
+Robert, from what Dr. Levy, what Retzef said, it seems like they wanted to keep any discussion of COVID vaccine injury out of the scope of the work that the subcommittee was going to do.

 Now, explain that to me.

-Uh I I'm perplexed also in that the subcommittee is supposed to be independent of the agency.
+I'm perplexed also in that the subcommittee is supposed to be independent of the agency.

-Uh the FACA structure is supposed to allow outside experts to independently assess and advise key personnel and decision makers within the federal government.
+The FACA structure is supposed to allow outside experts to independently assess and advise key personnel and decision makers within the federal government.

-And that the CDC had gathered all the necessary data concerning adverse events and effectiveness of these products, and that those data from the CDC were available for the ACIP to evaluate.
+And that the CDC Had gathered all the necessary data concerning adverse events and effectiveness of these products, and that those data from the CDC were available for the ACIP to evaluate, and that it was out of scope for the ACIP to consider other sources of information.

 That I think is a perverse interpretation of the charter, but it is the clearest indication of how we got to this point where the ACIP had basically become a mouthpiece for the interests of both the CDC bureaucracy and the pharmaceutical industry.

-It's an independent assessment and advisory to the director, which is what the charter is.
+As opposed to a check, you know, on the system because really that's being an independent assessment and advisory to the director, which is what the charter is.

-So our first meeting, I think, is tomorrow, and then another one on Friday, and then two next week.
+So, our first meeting, I think, is tomorrow, and then another one on Friday, and then two next week.

-And so now those folks that were obstructing and insisting on controlling the process and the scope are no longer there.
+And so, now those folks that were obstructing and insisting on controlling the process and the scope are no longer there.

 And new people have stepped into those roles.

-Uh currently all indications are that we will be able to move forward as partners with these uh CDC personnel, and that is absolutely our approach to this.
+And as Retzaf Levy, Dr. Levy, elaborated in this notable interview, currently, all indications are that we will be able to move forward as partners with these CDC personnel.

 There are those that insist that there should be some accountability for these actions, but from the standpoint of the committee, it's not our job.